JenniferPylko/openlore/stories/empire-and-worm.md

 **Setting:** [Warble](../cosmology/conduits/warble/introduction.md)

 If there's one thing about humanity, it's that whether they walk, run, or crawl, fate sidesteps.
 This is shared neither by higher nor lower creatures, who have come and gone across the ages.
 Gods may bring fate to her knees, yet only man can move her.
-Individuals live and die, but relentlessly, the human bloodline continues.
+Individuals live and die, but, relentlessly, the human bloodline continues.

 The Thousand Worms slept, as they always had.